Ryulai/Odyssey/odyssey-codex/core-systems/Class-System.md

 Every future profession should inherit this structure.

+---

 ## Secondary Class

 The Secondary Class System extends a Guild Member's professional identity.

 It does not replace the Main Class.

-Members may unlock a Secondary Class after meeting the required conditions.
+It allows Guild Members to expand into additional professional disciplines while maintaining their primary identity.

-For implementation details, see:
+For implementation details, see: Secondary-Class.md
-**Secondary-Class.md**